 ... all following articles, are written as workshop manuscript

 ... questions were asked to stimulate active participation.

-If you can't explain where your belief system, standards and values are coming from, then watch out, they may not be your own!
+NOTE: If you can't explain where your "believes, standards and values" are coming from, then watch out, they may not be your own!

 The answer comes from asking the right questions.
-Once we are aware of our values, we can choose different reactions, which will lead us to more responsible and different paths of life.
-Therefore, with the right values, we are in a position to change our social system for the better.
+Once we are aware of our values, we can choose different reactions, which will lead us to a more responsible and different paths of life.
+Therefore, with appropriate values, we are in a position to change our social system for the better.

 ANY SYSTEM IS BETTER THAN NO SYSTEM

-If the system is not working, then you and I, the people have to change it.
+If the system is not working, then you and I, ... people have to change it.
 If you live in a system you dislike, but don't do anything to change it, then you are not believing in you.
 If you do believe in you, you may have the strenght and conviction to do something for the better.

-People are always waiting for somebody else to "fix it"; these people wait in their victim positions.
+People are always waiting for somebody else to "fix it"; those people wait in their victim positions.
 Don't be a victim.
-If you are aware that the system is not working then change it, or go to somebody who can change it.
+If you are aware that the system or anything around you is not working, then change it, or go to someone who can change it.
 It is your responsibility as much as anybody else's.
 It does not need to be a ground braking revolution, change starts at home, in your immediate surrounding, and if you are up to it, spreads out into the wider community.
 Who knows, you maybe the next prime minister :-).
 But make sure you are informed and take a holistic overview of a situation before you take action.

 The most common factor in any victim position is: